-Minor Fractures Treatment Specialist Questions and Answers
+Minor Fractures Treatment Specialist Q&A

 At Priority Urgent Care, our experienced doctors and medical professionals can treat all kinds of minor fractures.
 We are equipped to handle all your medical needs, and there is no need to make an appointment – just walk in!
 We serve children, adults and seniors, seven days a week.
 For more information, call us today.
 We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!

 Table of Contents:

 Accidents happen, and when they do the result can be cuts, bruises and broken bones.
 Fortunately, the majority of these injuries are minor and are able to be treated at an Urgent Care clinic.
 Minor fractures are one such type of injury.
 Also known as hairline or stress fractures, they are more common in women over the age of 65 and children under the age of six, with a fall being the overriding cause in both age groups.